williamcaseylucas/vue-apps/README.md

 Step 2.
 In `rollup.config.js`, change the reference to `blair-vue-apps.ngrok.io` to the https url for the ngrok server name for `vue-apps` in Step 1.

 Step 3.
-In a terminal in this repository (vue-apps), run the command `npm run serve` to start the server on port 5000.
+In another terminal window, in this repository (vue-apps), run the command `npm run serve` to start the server on port 5000.
 The ngrok from step 1 will use redirect to this.

 Step 4.
 In the `core-components/rollup-config.js`, you will need to change the reference to `https://blair-vue-apps.ngrok.io` to the https url for the ngrok server name used for `vue-apps` in Step 1.

 Step 5.
-In a terminal in the `core-components` directory, run `npm run serve` to start the local server on port 6000.
+In another terminal window, in the `core-components` directory, run `npm run serve` to start the local server on port 6000.
 The ngrok from step 1 will redirect to this.

 Step 6.
 In your room in hubs, point its script URL at `[https url from step3]/build/index.js`.
 That is, instead of 'blair-core.ngrok.io/build/index.js', you will have '[YourChosenDomain or RandomDomain for core-components].ngrok.io/build/index.js'.